auth0/docs/articles/connections/database/password-change.md

 Once the password reset has been triggered, the user will now [receive a password reset email](#password-reset-emails).

-### Use Lock

-If your application has Lock embedded in it, the process is similar to the above.
-The user can start the password reset process by using the Lock widget.

-The user clicks on the **Don't remember your password?** link on the Lock screen, and then enters their email address.

-Once the password reset has been triggered, the user will now receive a password reset email.

 ## Password reset emails

-Regardless of how it was triggered, if the `POST` call is successful, the user receives an email containing a link to reset their password.
+Regardless of how the password reset process was triggered, the user receives an email containing a link to reset their password.

 ![](/media/articles/connections/database/password-reset-email.png)

-Clicking the link will send the user to the customizable [password reset page](/universal-login/password-reset).
+Clicking the link will send the user to the [password reset page](/universal-login/password-reset).

 After submitting the new password, confirmation that the user will be able to login with their new credentials appears: